Makes-Innovation-Hub/bit-mentor-server/README.md

 ---
 This structure helps keep your data interaction code organized and separated by functionality, making it easier to maintain and scale your application.

-## Enviroment variables
+## Environment Variables

-There needs to be an enviroment variable for the server link
-SERVER_URL="URL"
+The following environment variables are used in the project.
+Add them to a `.env` file in the root directory.

+- `BOT_TOKEN`: Token for the Telegram bot.
+- `SERVER_ADDRESS`: The URL of the server.
+- `OPENAI_KEY`: API key for OpenAI.

 ## How to run